 - Enhanced relationships with prisoners and other monitored groups.

-Education in Prison is Good for American Taxpayers
+Good for American Taxpayers

 Educated ex-prisoners who are employed: